 Problem: Your dog is clingy, and howls or whines when left alone.

-Solution: A vet, animal behaviourist, or community warden, may be able to tell you how to help your dog get used to being on its own.
+Solution: A vet, animal behaviourist, or Environmental Enforcement Officer, may be able to tell you how to help your dog get used to being on its own.

 Problem: Your dog is frightened.
 It might look scared (ears back, tail low), have trouble settling, or keep trying to hide.